gagolews/deepr/README.md

-His research interests are related to data science, in particular: modelling complex phenomena, developing usable, general-purpose algorithms, studying their analytical properties, and finding out how people use, misuse, understand, and misunderstand methods of data analysis in research, commercial, and decision-making settings.
+His research interests are related to data science, in particular: modelling complex phenomena, developing usable, general-purpose algorithms, studying their analytical properties, and finding out how people use, misuse, understand, and misunderstand methods of data analysis in scientific, business, and decision-making settings.

-He's an author of 95+ publications, including journal papers in outlets such as *Proceedings of the National Academy of Sciences (PNAS)*, *Journal of Statistical Software*, *The R Journal*, *Information Fusion*, *International Journal of Forecasting*, *Statistical Modelling*, *Physica A: Statistical Mechanics and its Applications*, *Information Sciences*, *Knowledge-Based Systems*, *IEEE Transactions on Fuzzy Systems*, and *Journal of Informetrics*.
+He is an author of ~100 publications, including journal papers in outlets such as *Proceedings of the National Academy of Sciences (PNAS)*, *Journal of Statistical Software*, *The R Journal*, *Journal of Classification*, *Information Fusion*, *International Journal of Forecasting*, *Statistical Modelling*, *Physica A: Statistical Mechanics and its Applications*, *Information Sciences*, *Knowledge-Based Systems*, *IEEE Transactions on Fuzzy Systems*, and *Journal of Informetrics*.